LassiHeikkila/ComputerSecurityProject2022/README.md

 ### Original firmware

 The C100 came with firmware version 1.1.15 out of the box and the exploit did not seem to work.

+The device defaulted to automatic firmware upgrades during the night, but manual upgrade attempt did not find a new version available.

+## Intercepting network traffic on C100

+A Raspberry Pi was configured to function as a Wi-Fi access point, providing a network called `hacker-net` with password `test1234`.

+The C100 was configured to use this network during setup.

+`tcpdump` was running on the Raspberry Pi during the setup process as well.

+The device communicates with the cloud service using HTTPS, so without having access to the encryption keys, most of the network traffic is unknowable.

 ## References
 ### Literature